pyeventsourcing/eventsourcing/docs/topics/persistence_old.rst

 The library's :class:`~eventsourcing.infrastructure.eventstore.EventStore`
-provides an interface to the library's cohesive mechanism for storing events as sequences of items, and can be used directly within an event sourced application to append and retrieve its domain events.
+provides an interface to the library's cohesive mechanism for storing events as sequences of items, and can be used directly within an event-sourced application to append and retrieve its domain events.

 The :class:`~eventsourcing.infrastructure.eventstore.EventStore`